 If I average 25 hours per week focused on this starting from mid-Feb, I should be done around the end of June.
 I could do more than 25 but there are other projects I want to work on (developing a few product ideas, helping friends with their businesses, investing, etc.)

-Narrator: and this wasn’t how it played out… TODO: update this
+Narrator: and this wasn’t how it played out… see editor’s note above

 I’ll publish my goals and progress, and some of my learnings through blog posts.